raganwald/raganwald.github.com/_posts/2013-03-20-six-questions.md

 This is a great question to ponder.
 It comes up in many different forms and strikes at the very heart of the craft and profession of software development (as distinct from "programming" or "computer science").
 Software Development is a team activity conducted over a medium to long time frame where success is measured by return on investment.

-One should always be asking whether a new tool, a new language, a new technique, or even a new word or phrase in the documentation is providing a net positive return over the lifetime of the project.
-The answer can and will change from project to project and especially from time to time within the same project.
+**We must always ask whether a new tool, a new language, a new technique, or even a new way to talk about an existing idea is a net positive return over the lifetime of the project.** The answer can and will change from project to project and especially from time to time within the same project.

 Here's the time-honoured recipe for analyzing the situation: Ask yourself *who*, *what*, *where*, *when*, and *why*.
 Once you are satisfied with the answers to the first six questions, investigate **how**.